 The cast is a good ensemble.
 British stage veteran Lionel Atwill as the centrepiece of the film could have taken the opportunity to ham up his part, but instead plays the semi-mad Doctor X with a straight face, integrity and gusto.
 He becomes the glue holding the film together, and grounding it in some kind of reality.
 Lee Tracy works surprisingly well, despite the fact that he seems to inhabit an entirely different film than everybody else.
 Fay Wray, making her genre debut, shows the qualities that made her such a popular ingénue: her almost virgin-like innocence and the natural lightness of her acting.
 The written role is wafer-thin, but Wray manages to fill it with emotion and character, making her stand out in stark contrast to the myriad of horror film leading ladies over the years to come who did little more than stood around acting scared or pretty.
 There’s something inherently likeable about Wray that makes the audience care about her characters.
 Preston Foster, John Wray, Harry Beresford and Arthur Edmund Carewe as the four ominous scientists are all fantastic, providing the film with infinite ham.
 The cast is rounded up by Leila Bennett as the hysterical housekeeper and original screenplay writer George Rosener as the sinister butler.

 Atwill came off a successful Broadway career where he had been mostly playing dashing leads.
 Now at 47 he was a bit old for romantic hero roles, and Doctor X opened a whole new career for him.
-In 1933 he was cast in prominent roles in no less than five horror or mystery films, including The Vampire Bat and Mystery of the Wax Museum.
+In 1933 he was cast in prominent roles in no less than five horror or mystery films, including The Vampire Bat (1933, review) and Mystery of the Wax Museum.
 But his theatrical training, his impeccable British dictation and his commanding on-screen persona also garnered praise in a number of prestigious productions such as Captain Blood and The Hound of Baskervilles (1939).
-He actually managed to stay away from horrors between 1933 and 1939, when he was cast in one of his most memorable roles, as the one-armed police detective in The Son of Frankenstein (1939).
-This started him on the career path that he is so beloved for by horror and sci-fi fans alike, making appearances in films like The Ghost of Frankenstein (1941), Frankenstein Meets the Wolf Man (1943) and The House of Frankenstein (1944), Man Made Monster (1941), The Mad Doctor of Market Street (1942), House of Dracula (1945) and many more.
+He actually managed to stay away from horrors between 1933 and 1939, when he was cast in one of his most memorable roles, as the one-armed police detective in Son of Frankenstein (1939, review).
+This started him on the career path that he is so beloved for by horror and sci-fi fans alike, making appearances in films like The Ghost of Frankenstein (1941, review), Frankenstein Meets the Wolf Man (1943, review) and The House of Frankenstein (1944, review), Man Made Monster (1941, review), The Mad Doctor of Market Street (1942, review), House of Dracula (1945, review) and many more.
 His career took a sharp turn for the worse in 1943 when he was sentenced for an ”orgy” in his house, and was thereafter mostly shunned by all major studios.

 Although this was Fay Wray’s genre debut, she was already a veteran in the business, having acted in B films for over ten years, the latter five mostly as a leading lady in western and crime films.
 Despite her slightly limited range, Fay Wray has a naturalism and a charisma that draws the viewer in, and while staying within her limits, she is actually quite a talented actress.
 In Doctor X her role consists mostly of being either hysterical or alluring, and she does both well.
 Kudos most go to both director and writers for not having her faint once, and actually giving her a few hero moments, swinging a gun and rebuffing Taylor’s advances.
 On the other hand, she was the only person not chained to a chair in the final scene, and had ample opportunity to kick the killer in the nuts during his long harangue about synthetic flesh, but opted for being a piece of shivering flesh instead.
 Wray also introduces THAT scream – a scream which she would of course immortalize forever just a year later in King Kong – which has made her a timeless legend.